Proof of Funds for Indian Students Applying to Study Abroad

 *Subject to change

 Note for USA: For admissions to Universities in the USA, Financial Proof is requested at the time of confirmation of admission by the universities.
-Only when proof is provided will the university issue the I-20 formsAlso, as mentioned, there is no minimum requirement, but the University would provide a basic cost, which the student would have to provide proof of capacity.
+Only when proof is provided will the university issue the I-20 formsAlso, as mentioned, there is no minimum requirement, but the University would provide a basic cost, which the student would have to demonstrate their ability to pay.

 Still, have questions related to the Financial documents required?
 Get help from Shiksha Expert Counsellors - Sign Up Now